-How to Write Faster: A Series on How to Finish a First Draft in 6 Weeks
+How to Write Faster: Writing Tips to Finish a First Draft in 6 Weeks

 I’d like you to check in on these fears and worries each time we look at a new post in these series, and journal about if you’re being able to overcome them.
 Is writing fast helping you actually finish your book, instead of using potential obstacles as an excuse to stop?

-When you’re done, share your story idea in the comments, and let us know what usually holds up your writing.
-Don’t forget to give some feedback to other writers, and stay tuned for my next article in this series!
+When you’re done, share your story idea in the practice box below.
+Let us know what usually holds up your writing—and if you have a little extra time, give some feedback to other writers in the comments!